alphagov/performanceplatform-documentation/stageprompt.rst

 Considerations:

-Stageprompt is designed to provide a basic level of user journey tracking and to record this data in a way consistent with other government transactions.
+StagePrompt is designed to provide a basic level of user journey tracking and to record this data in a way consistent with other government transactions.
 It integrates well with the Performance Platform.